 Following the controller selection sequence the controller will request a command descriptor block (CDB) which, depending on the class of command, may be either 6 or 10 bytes in length.
-The first byte of CDB contains the command class and the command operation code.
-The remaining bytes specify the drive logical unit number (LUN), logical sector address, number of sectors to be transferred to a destination device (Copy Command), and a control field byte.
-If an error occurs in the CDB, the transfer is aborted upon detection of the error.
-The controller will then attempt to transfer a status byte to the host.
+The first byte of the CDB contains the command class and the command operation code.
+The remaining bytes specify the drive logical unit number (LUN), logical sector address, number of sectors to be transferred or a destination device (Copy Command), and a control field byte.

-Commands are categorized into four classes:
+Commands are categorized into four classes as indicated:

-Class 0 - Non-data Transfer, Data Transfer and Status Commands
+Class 0 - Utility, Data Transfer and Status Comands